Parenting

 • Developing a fixation on death and dying that continues in the months following the event

-You can also ask other adults in the child’s life — teachers, coaches, caregivers — if they are noticing any new atypical behavior.
+You can also ask other adults in the child’s life—teachers, coaches, caregivers—if they are noticing any new atypical behavior.

 “Like adults, unexpected triggers can arise for children that remind them of their person who died,” states Ele’s Place, a healing center for children and teens.
 “Younger children may even struggle to define how or why they are feeling what they are experiencing.”
+Many resources exist to help children (and parents) navigate one of life’s most difficult paths.
+No one needs to feel they are walking it alone.

-By Patrice Karst
+Patrice Karst

 The Invisible String

-High on most lists of book recommendations to help kids cope with grief, this story highlights how love connects everyone, even those who are no longer with us
+High on most lists of book recommendations to help kids cope with grief, this story highlights how love connects everyone, even those who are no longer with us.

 Shop now

-By Nancy Tillman
+Nancy Tillman

 Wherever You Are My Love Will Find You